 - Don’t forget to scrape the brown bits off the bottom of the pan.
 It is the caramelized bits of sugar from the corn.

 - Don’t over-bake the pudding.
 Cook just until set.

 - This corn pudding recipe can easily be doubled but cook it in a 8 x 11 or 9 x 13.
 It should not be in a deep casserole dish because it will overcooked on the sides and under-cooked in the middle.

 - You can easily omit the chives although I like the flavor they add and I think they really complement the corn.

-This delicious recipe is perfect for your next weekend meal.
+This delicious Corn Pudding Recipe is perfect for your next weekend meal.
 Don’t miss out on this sweet cream corn casserole.
 It is just that good!!

 Other corn recipes you will love!